 The Banking Group has considered the impact of COVID-19 and related market volatility in preparing these financial statements.
-While the methodologies and assumptions applied in the measurement of various items within the financial statements remain unchanged from those applied in the 2019 Disclosure Statement, the impact of COVID-19 has resulted in the application of further judgement and the incorporation of estimates and assumptions specific to the impact of COVID-19.
-Principally this has resulted in updates to the Banking Group's economic assumptions used in determining expected credit losses and the impairment assessment for other non-financial assets.
+This has not resulted in any changes from the prior year to the methodologies applied in the measurement of items within the financial statements but is reflected in the application of further judgement and the incorporation of estimates and assumptions specific to the impact of COVID-19.